 Accreditation for LGBTQIA+ Spouses and EFMs

-As of 2022, more than 80 countries do not offer full diplomatic accreditation with corresponding privileges and immunities for same-sex spouses and other LGBTQIA+ eligible family members (EFMs) of U.S. government employees assigned abroad.
+As of 2023, more than 60 countries do not offer full diplomatic accreditation with corresponding privileges and immunities for same-sex spouses and other LGBTQIA+ eligible family members (EFMs) of U.S. government employees assigned abroad.
 A small subset of these countries may instead offer informal, non-diplomatic status via residence, member of household, or domestic employee visas.
 In some cases, host governments may offer full accreditation while refusing to use the term “spouse” when accrediting same-sex couples, potentially jeopardizing an EFM spouse’s ability to work under the bilateral work agreement.
 In addition to refusing accreditation for same-sex spouses, some countries may refuse accreditation to (and/or prohibit the entry of) transgender people, non-binary individuals traveling on an X-gender marker passport, or people living with HIV.
 Living without accreditation at an overseas post can lead to unacceptable levels of financial, legal, and personal risk for LGBTQIA+ EFMs and employees.
 In some countries, EFMs who are not accredited cannot receive non-diplomatic residence visas and might not be able to accompany or reside with an employee at post.
-Additionally, LGBTQIA+ employees and EFMs serving under Consular or Administrative and Technical immunity in countries where same-sex behavior and/or transgender status is criminalized may be at risk of prosecution under local law for non-official acts involving actual or perceived LGBTQIA+ status.
+Additionally, LGBTQIA+ employees and EFMs serving under Consular or Administrative and Technical status in countries where same-sex behavior and/or transgender status is criminalized may be at risk of prosecution under local law for non-official acts involving actual or perceived LGBTQIA+ status.

 The glifaa board encourages all members to carefully review GTM’s Same-Sex Spouse Accreditation Matrix and the LGBTQI+ Surveys available on Post Info to Go before bidding on and/or accepting any assignment abroad.
-To ensure officers and EFMs understand their options and are aware of any potential risks of service at unaccredited posts, members considering accepting an assignment at a post that does not accredit LGBTQIA+ family members should consult with the post or bureau human resources office, glifaa post representative, and/or glifaa board before accepting the assignment.
+To ensure officers and EFMs understand their options and are aware of any potential risks of service at unaccredited posts, members considering accepting an assignment at a post that does not accredit LGBTQIA+ family members may wish to consult with the post or bureau human resources office, glifaa post representative, and/or glifaa board before accepting the assignment.
 Additional information on country-specific entry restrictions for LGBTQIA+ travelers and people living with HIV can be found on travel.state.gov and the Global Database on HIV-Specific Travel and Residence Restrictions.